15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 - What are the don’ts for upper body exercise?

-Undeniably, exercise is proven to keep your joints in your upper body healthy as well as to treat joints pain.
+Undeniably, exercise is proven to keep your joints in your upper body healthy and to ease your joints pain.
 However, you need to be aware that a joint might be variably affected due to your arthritis condition.
 As such, if an exercise movement causes pain or if you feel joint soreness (but not muscle soreness) that lasted more than two hours after your workout, it is time to re-look at your exercise regimen to prevent unintended damages to your joints.
+You may want to pay attention on the following:

 - Don’t bend over too far when riding a bike.
 Try cycle on a stationary or recumbent bike or riding a mountain bike that will keep you upright on level ground.